tianyimasf/tianyimasf.github.io/pages/about.md

 CS and ML topics and skills.
 I'm obsessed with writing clean, high quality code and beautiful algorithms.
 In my spare time, I play video games, travel and cook.
 I love talking about software engineering and machine learning so feel free to shoot me a message!
-(The following sections are still under construction.
-Don't believe it! :p)

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}